 Whatever challenges that come your way during your travels, be calm, patient and try not to be upset, particularly on things that you can’t control.

-There is always a silver lining when things don’t go your way, especially when you are travelling.
-Be flexible and ready to go in a different and positive direction.
+There is always a silver lining when things don’t go your way.
 We once experienced a cancellation of our connecting flight from Frankfurt to Nuremberg and have started to worry that we will miss our river cruise.
 The airline arranged for a bus transfer instead, and we were initially upset.
-But it turned out to be a scenic ride that we enjoyed, and we made it on time!
+But it turned out to be a scenic ride that we enjoyed.
+Best of all, we made it on time for our ship’s departure.

 Self-Sufficient and Independent